Lee Wake

 Singapore

-Lee is experienced in advising clients in relation to projects based in East Asia, the Middle East, Europe and Africa in the power generation, oil and gas, petrochemical and transport industries.
+Lee is experienced in advising clients in relation to projects based in East Asia, the Middle East, Europe, the Americas and Africa in the power generation, oil and gas, petrochemical, civil engineering and transport industries.

 Clients have praised Lee for his “sound strategic judgement” and “technical ability, dedication and collegiality”, as well as having “a very good read on how Tribunals would react to arguments” and having “litigation in his blood”.

 Lee has also spent time in-house on secondments to a large EPC contractor in Tokyo and an oil and gas major in the UK.
-On secondment, he advised on contract drafting and interpretation, pre-dispute claims management and negotiations, and multiple disputes in UK litigation and international arbitration.
+On secondment, he advised on contract drafting and interpretation, pre-dispute claims management and negotiations, and all stages of dispute resolution.

 Back to all Lawyers